1984

 "Freaks" is a little over 3 minutes long.
 In one introduction, it sounds like Araki is saying "Freaks" but the last part of the word is spoken softly and cut off so it sounds more like "Fli...".
 The chorus has Araki singing, "Sore de boku wa kimi to onaji sa" ("and then I am just like you").
 Knowing the film Freaks (1932) is loved by Hisashi, I can't help but wonder if Hide liked it too and it inspired him.
 Not to spoil the film, but essentially there is a circus with human freaks and the beautiful trapeze artist gets into an accident and is no longer beautiful.
 She becomes a freak and the others chant "one of us! one of us!"
 This seems to fit with the Hinan Go-Go song that I hear as "Freaks".

-"Monokuro No Star" (meaning "Black and White Star") is another song around 3 minutes long.
-I have never seen the official title in print so it may be called something else entirely.
+"Monochrome Star" is another song around 3 minutes to 3 and a half minutes long.
 At one show, Araki gave an intro that sounded like he was saying the title before singing the song and the same words are sung in the chorus.
 To me it sounded like "Monokuro No Star" but as I get older it sounds more like "Monochrome Star".
-Again, I can't be sure but that's how I hear it.
 It starts off with an effected melodic guitar riff and then the drums comes in with the vocals.
-About one minute in, the chorus has what sounds like "monokuro no star" is sung.
+About one minute in, the chorus has what sounds like "monochrome star" is sung.
 The ending is like the intro but with a drum fill finish.

 Are there anymore songs from this era?
 Possibly.
 I do not have a copy of the Yamaha Popcon show and I have not seen a setlist.
 As time goes on, there may be more of their history that surfaces and adds clues to the puzzle.
 However, after all these years, I am not sure if there were anymore shows in 1984 than what I have documented here in this website but if and when I do discover more, it will be noted.